Bielik20/ts-libs/libs/rx-state/README.md

   * `single` - Only element with a given key is considered invalid.
 This makes sense when elements are not correlated, like individual items etc.
   * `all` - If at least one element is invalid we invalidate all of them.
 This makes sense when elements are correlated like pages in pagination.
   * defaults to `single`.
-* `preventMultiple` - if true, factory method won't get executed if one is already executing.
-Instead, it will return that existing connection.
-  * defaults to `true`

 It is common for connect-able structures to also accept one additional **optional** input.